r2fo/r4fo.com-v1/content/privacypolicy.md

 ## Third Parties {#third-parties}
 - Piped is hosted on a server provided by <strong style="color: hsl(184,73%,29%);">Netcup</strong>.
 [Their privacy policy](https://www.netcup.eu/kontakt/datenschutzerklaerung.php)
 - All other services are hosted on a server provided by <strong style="color: red;">Oracle Cloud Infrastructure</strong>.
 [Their privacy policy](https://www.oracle.com/legal/privacy/services-privacy-policy.html)
 - <strong style="color: orange;">Cloudflare</strong> is used for <strong style="color: hsl(210, 92%, 56%);">CDN and security</strong>.
 Cloudflare may log traffic that looks suspicious, normal users do not have to worry since only bots and abusers fall into this.
 These WAF logs include: IP Address, User Agent and Query.
 Cloudflare discards these WAF logs after 14 days.
-[Their privacy policy](https://www.cloudflare.com/en-gb/privacypolicy/)
+[Their privacy policy](https://www.cloudflare.com/privacypolicy/)
 - <strong style="color: hsl(270, 60%, 70%);">Crowdsec</strong> is used for <strong style="color: hsl(210, 92%, 56%);">security</strong>.
 Crowdsec is open source and runs locally.
 In case of abuse, it reports the IP address to Crowdsec Threat Intelligence.
 Again, normal users do not have to worry since Crowdsec only reports back abusive IP Addresses.
 [Their privacy policy](https://www.crowdsec.net/privacy-policy)

 ## Changelog {#changelog}
+[3 Dec 2023] r4fo.com is now being hosted by Cloudflare Pages, previously by GitHub Pages <br>
 [2 Dec 2023] Status page is now selfhosted <br>
 [25 Nov 2023] Created privacy policy